tamari92/kf2-tournament/rules.md

 ### 6.9 - No-shows
 No-shows distort the results by unbalancing the tiebreakers.
 Moreover, they disappoint other competitors who have joined the tournament to participate in the competition.

-If you wish to withdraw from the tournament, please notify one of the tournament directors by the start of the **second round** of the Group Stage.
+If you wish to withdraw from the tournament, please notify one of the Tournament Directors by the start of the **second round** of the Group Stage.

 In the Group Stage, if a team fails to appear to any match, a **zero score** shall be assigned and that team must then contact Tournament Staff to confirm that they will play in the next round **by the scheduling deadline for that round**.
 Failure to do this will result the **team's removal from the tournament** without notice.